linkerd/linkerd-await/README.md

 ### Disabling `linkerd-await` at runtime

-Note that the `LINKERD_DISABLED` flag can be set to bypass `linkerd-await`'s readiness checks.
-This way, `linkerd-await` may be controlled by overriding a default environment variable:
+The `LINKERD_AWAIT_DISABLED` (or `LINKERD_DISABLED`) environment variable can be set to bypass `linkerd-await`'s readiness checks.
+This way, `linkerd-await` may be controlled by overriding a default environment
+variable:

 ```yaml
     # ...